endojs/endo/packages/ses/README.md

 compartment.evaluate(program2);
 ```

+### Endowment Protection

-However, such guest programs (`program`, `program1`, or `program2`) are only
+The above `program`, `program1`, and `program2` guest programs are only useful
-useful as glorified calculators.
+as glorified calculators.
+When going beyond that by "endowing" a compartment with extra objects, a host
-A host program is therefore responsible for maintaining any of the desired
+program is responsible for maintaining any of the invariants above that it
-invariants above when "endowing" a compartment with any of its own objects.
+considers necessary.

 For example, a host program may run two guest programs in separate
 compartments, giving one the ability to resolve a promise and the other